finos/common-domain-model/CONTRIBUTING.rst

   - CDM Sub-Working Group, if applicable
   - CDM Architecture and Review Committee

 - **Quality Assurance**: Seek the early appointment of at least one CDM reviewer who can assist modelling discussions and provide early feedback.
-CDM Reviewers are appointed by the the CDM Owner.
+CDM Reviewers are appointed by the the CDM Owners as and when relevant.
 Please contact `cdmInfo@isda.org <cdminfo@isda.org>`_.

 Editing the model
 -----------------